 While workplace injuries can happen almost anywhere and in any industry, some types of work tend to be significantly more dangerous than others.
 According to statistics issued by the Bureau of Labor Statistics and compiled by Bankrate.com, the five most dangerous jobs in the country and their median salary are as follows:

-Importantly, simply because a person works in a relatively low-risk environment does not mean that he or she is not at risk of sustaining a work-related injury.
-For example, thousands of office workers each year develop carpal tunnel syndrome as a result of computer use, and slip and fall accidents can occur even in the most seemingly safe environments.
+Importantly, simply because a person works in a relatively low-risk environment does not mean that he or she is free of risk for sustaining a work-related injury.
+For example, thousands of office workers each year develop carpal tunnel syndrome as a result of computer use.
+Slip-and-fall accidents can occur even in the most seemingly safe environments.
 For this reason, it is important for workers to understand their legal rights after a workplace injury and to speak with an attorney that will ensure that they receive the benefits to which they are legally entitled.

 Filing a Workers’ Compensation Claim

 In both Iowa and Illinois, the workers’ compensation program operates as a no-fault insurance system that provides people who have been injured in work-related accidents or who have developed work-related illnesses with benefits for their medical expenses and lost income.
 Employers are required by law to carry workers’ compensation insurance, and injured employees receive benefits by filing a claim with their employer or directly with the insurance company